 Oxytocin, often referred to as the “love hormone” is a neurotransmitter released by your brain’s pituitary gland.
 This hormone peaks in both partners during orgasm and is so powerful that studies have actually shown it increases bonding in couples.

-6. Light therapy.
+6. Light up.

+No, not a cigarette.
+I mean light up the room with a blue-light therapy box.
 The winter days give us ample time indoors to cozy up and get our hygge on.
 But with more time indoors comes less time out in the sun.
 Seasonal affective disorder (SAD) can leave us feeling lethargic and depressed.
 SERT levels (serotonin transporters) are higher in the winter causing serotonin levels to be low, which leave many to feel just plain sad.
 Blue-light therapy boxes are great for boosting serotonin when getting outside isn’t an option.

 7. Hit the snooze button.

-As if you need one more reason to stay in bed a little longer, dopamine signals your body to wake up and bring down levels of your sleep hormone, melatonin.
+As if you need one more reason to stay in bed a little longer.
+Dopamine signals your body to wake up and bring down levels of your sleep hormone, melatonin.
 This system only works with properly functioning receptors and studies have shown that lack of sleep corresponds to a decrease in the wakefulness D2 receptor.
 So those feelings of sluggishness throughout the day can be blamed not only on fewer hours of sleep but what that specifically does to your dopamine levels.